 R-8.6/1: In case the MG detects a non-recoverable error during the TLS-handshake, the same procedure of clause 8.5.3, R-8.5.3/1 is required to be followed.

-8.7 TLS Statistics
+8.7 TLS statistics

 R-8.7/1: The MG is required to collect TLS-related statistics.

-Editor’s note (2012-04): We need to define the metrics in detail.
+NOTE 1 – Performance metrics related to the TLS record layer are typically of primary interest.
+Such as ITU-T H.248 statistics related to the sent and received volume of TLS traffic at that protocol layer.

 R-8.7/2: The MGC is required to be able to retrieve the statistics collected by the MG.

+8.7.1 Note to MG transfer delay related metrics

+The MG packet transfer delay τTD is the time difference between the entry and exit event of an invidual packet in the user plane.
+Performance metric L4/IP packet transfer delay τTD,L4 would be of primary interest in case of the considered TLS interworking models of H.248 IP-IP gateways according clause 6.2.1/[ITU-T H.248.TLS].
+It is a basic perfomance metric because there might be significant differences behind the various TLS interworking use cases (e.g., an estimated qualitative relation of "τTD,L4,withoutTLS < τTD,L4,TLS-to-TLS < τTD,L4,TLS-to-non-TLS << τTD,L4,TLS-to-TLS*" due to expected MG processing involvement).

+However, such a performance metric may not be observed by the ITU-T H.248 MG itself (due to the relation to MG external interfaces).
+There are consequently not any correspondent H.248 statistics supported.
+But there are other mechanisms such as via network management capabilities which may be used to measure and report MG delay metrics.

 8.8 Auditing of TLS related capabilities by the MGC

 R-8.8/1: The MGC is required to be able to audit the TLS-related capabilities of the MG.
-This may comprise the following properties:
+This may comprise the following characteristics:

+entire TLS profiles:

+supported TLS domain profile(s)

+or/and individual TLS profile elements:

-Supported TLS-versions
+supported TLS-versions

-Supported cipher suites
+supported cipher suites

-Supported compression methods
+supported compression methods

-Support for resumption and renegotiation
+support for resumption and renegotiation

-TBC

 9 Performance and resource aspects

-R-9.x/1: When defining a TLS-profile attention should be paid to performance and resource aspects in the MG.
+R-9/1: When defining a TLS profile attention should be paid to performance and resource aspects in the MG.

-Asymmetric encryption methods as defined through the cipher suites, compression methods and the potential use of resumption significantly affect the processing resources required by the MG per TLS-session.
-Attention should be paid for those performance aspects when defining the TLS-profile.
+Asymmetric encryption methods as defined through the cipher suites, compression methods and the potential use of resumption significantly affect the processing resources required by the MG per TLS session.
+Attention should be paid for those performance aspects when defining the TLS profile.

+NOTE – Clause 8.7.1 indicates possible impact on MG transfer delay of TLS traffic.

 10 H.248 profile specification guidelines

-{Editor’s note (2012-02 meeting): this clause would/should follow the structure of clause 8 of H.248.81.}
+This clause provides guidelines for H.248 profile specifications.
+The structure follows the profile template according to Appendix III/[ITU-T H.248.1].

+The template elements which are not applicable in this Recommendation are indicated by "Subject to profile specification".

+Any profile guidelines are primarily dependent on the concerned network configuration and use case.
+The guidelines in this clause are therefore basically conditional.
+Two exemplary use cases are considered (as described in Appendix I), termed as capability set CSA and CSB.

+10.1 Profile Identification

+Subject to profile specification.

+10.2 Summary

+Subject to profile specification.

+10.3 Gateway Control Protocol Version

+Subject to profile specification.

+10.4 Connection Model